xinyu-z/xinyu-z/README.md

 - 👀 I’m interested in phonetics and phonology
 - 🌱 I’m currently learning tidyverse
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me: xinyu.zhang1@student.uva.nl
+- 📫 How to reach me: xinyu.zhang@ru.nl

 <!---
 xinyu-z/xinyu-z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.